openhab-scripters/openhab-helper-libraries/README.md

 #### Use a timer:

-see the [`timer_example.py`](https://github.com/OH-Jython-Scripters/openhab2-jython/blob/master/Script%20Examples/timer_example.py) in the Script Examples
+See the [`timer_example.py`](https://github.com/OH-Jython-Scripters/openhab2-jython/blob/master/Script%20Examples/timer_example.py) in the Script Examples.
+The OH `createTimer` action can also be used (untested).